Alphabet > Letter Q >

 the fold of the holder template, and tie the yarn to the sticks.

-1. Print & cut template pieces.
+Print & cut template templates.

 July the 1st is Canada Day!